Smart Tax Moves: Year-Round Strategies That Save You Money

 - Deduct a limited amount of net losses against other income.

-4. Health-Related Tax Breaks
+4. Health Related Tax Breaks

 Eligible Expenses Include: